Keloo/dreamcraft.io/_posts/2019-11-08-swiftui-padding.md

 ---
 layout: post
-title: "SwiftUI : About paddings and how to set size of a padding."
+title: "SwiftUI: About paddings and how to set size of a padding."
 tags:
   - Swift Evolution
   - SwiftUI